Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Abstract

 \section{Abstract}

-Quantum information needs to be protected by quantum error-correcting codes due to imperfect quantum devices and operations.
-One would like to have an efficient and high-performance decoding procedure for quantum codes.
-A potential candidate is Pearl's belief propagation (BP), but its performance suffers from the many short cycles inherent in quantum codes, especially \textit{{highly-degenerate}} codes (that is, codes with many low-weight stabilizers).
-A general impression exists that BP cannot work for topological codes, such as the surface and toric codes.
-In this paper, we propose a decoding algorithm for quantum codes based on quaternary BP but with additional memory effects (called MBP).
-This MBP is like a recursive neural network with inhibition between neurons (edges with negative weights) during recursion, which enhances the network's perception capability.
-Moreover, MBP exploits the degeneracy of quantum codes so that it has a better chance to find the most probable error or its degenerate errors.
-The decoding performance is significantly improved over the conventional BP for various quantum codes, including quantum bicycle codes, hypergraph-product codes, and surface (or toric) codes.
-For MBP on the surface and toric codes over depolarizing errors, we observe thresholds of 14.5\%--16\% and 14.5\%--17.5\%, respectively.
+Quantum information needs to be protected by quantum error-correcting codes due to imperfect physical devices and operations.
+One would like to have an efficient and high-performance decoding procedure for the class of quantum stabilizer codes.
+A potential candidate is Pearl's belief propagation (BP), but its performance suffers from the many short cycles inherent in a quantum stabilizer code, especially highly-degenerate codes.
+A general impression exists that BP is not effective for topological codes.
+In this paper, we propose a decoding algorithm for quantum codes based on quaternary BP with additional memory effects (called MBP).
+This MBP is like a recursive neural network with inhibitions between neurons (edges with negative weights), which enhance the perception capability of a network.
+Moreover, MBP exploits the degeneracy of a quantum code so that the most probable error or its degenerate errors can be found with high probability.
+The decoding performance is significantly improved over the conventional BP for various quantum codes, including quantum bicycle, hypergraph-product, surface and toric codes.
+For MBP on the surface and toric codes over depolarizing errors, we observe error thresholds of 16\% and 17.5\%, respectively.